Maymana

-Maymana (Persian/Uzbek/Pashto: میمنه) is the capital city of Faryab Province in northwestern Afghanistan, near the Turkmenistan border.
+Maymana is the capital city of Faryab Province in northwestern Afghanistan, near the border with Turkmenistan.
 It is approximately 400 km northwest of the country's capital Kabul, and is located on the Maymana River, which is a tributary of the Murghab River.
 The population of Maymana was 149,040 in 2015, making it one of the largest cities of northwestern Afghanistan.

+On 18 March 2014, a suicide bomber detonated his explosives near the entrance to a busy market in Maymana, killing 15 people including women and children and injuring 27 others.
+The attack came ahead of the presidential elections on 5 April.

-On 14 August 2021, Maymana was seized by Taliban fighters, becoming the twenty-second provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.
+On 14 August 2021, Maymana was seized by Taliban fighters, becoming the twenty-second provincial capital to be captured by the Taliban in the wider 2021 Taliban offensive.
 As of January 2022, however, clashes between Taliban and resistance fighters and protests have been reported in the city.

 Location

 Maymana is located at the northern foot of the Torkestan Range at an elevation of 877 m on the old terrace of the Qeysar or Maymana River, which is a right tributary of the Murghab River.
 The Maymana River branches off of the Band-e Turkistan River 50 km south of the city.
 The highlands of the Maymana region generally possess a very rich topsoil which supports the seasonal agricultural activities.